Information Technology Careers: Job Descriptions & Education Requirements

 Salary and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), as of May 2012, the computer systems analyst earned an average annual salary of $83,800 (www.bls.gov).
-Potential job prospects for systems analysts should be excellent, and employment is projected to grow faster from 2010-2020 than the average rate for all U.S. occupations, the BLS states.
+According to the U.S. Bureau of Labor Statistics (BLS), as of May 2013, computer systems analysts earned an average annual salary of $85,320 (www.bls.gov).
+Potential job prospects for systems analysts should be excellent, and employment is projected to grow much faster than the average rate for all U.S. occupations at 25% from 2012-2022, the BLS states.

 The main responsibility of a computer programmer is to design software in various programming languages, including C++ and Python.
 In addition to writing software code, programmers are involved in testing and refining the code to insure stability.
 A programmer may also design a graphical user interface (GUI) so that the program is usable for all possible audiences.
 Other common job duties of programmers include updating, modifying, and expanding already written computer programs.
 They often use software tools to automate elements of the coding process.